CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have significantly advanced the state-of-the-art in a wide range of automated software engineering tasks, including code generation~\cite{li2022competition}, code repair~\cite{self-debug}, and unit test generation~\cite{chen2023codet,mundler2024swt}.
-By leveraging their ability to understand and reason about both natural language and programming constructs, LLMs have become indispensable tools for developers seeking automated coding assistance.
-While LLMs are widely used to generate code or solve programming problems, a growing body of research highlights their potential in an alternative, yet equally important role: LLM-as-a-Judge~\cite{gu2024survey,he2025code}.
-LLM-as-a-Judge enables automated assessment of the quality of responses generated by humans or LLMs.
-Unlike current automated metrics such as CodeBLEU~\cite{ren2020codebleu}, which require human-written ground truth as a reference for accurate evaluation, LLM-as-a-Judge can utilize the generative capability of the LLM to directly evaluate the code.
-In summary, LLM-as-a-Judge offers several advantages.
-First, it enables a scalable and robust evaluation of LLMs by establishing a general framework for comparing model outputs across diverse tasks and difficulty levels.
-Second, it facilitates automated response ranking, allowing systems to select the most accurate or optimal solution from a set of candidate responses, thereby improving overall performance.
+Large Language Models (LLMs)~\cite{gemini,Claude4,Claude37,gpt4,llama3} have significantly advanced the state-of-the-art in a wide range of automated software engineering tasks, including code generation~\cite{li2022competition}, code repair~\cite{self-debug}, and unit test generation~\cite{chen2023codet,mundler2024swt}.
+By harnessing their understanding of both natural language and programming constructs, LLMs have become indispensable tools for developers seeking automated coding assistance.
+As the volume of LLM-generated code continues to grow, there is an urgent need for scalable and reliable evaluation methods.
+Recently, the LLM-as-a-Judge paradigm~\cite{gu2024survey,he2025code} has emerged as a promising solution for automating the assessment of code produced by both humans and machines.
+Unlike traditional automated metrics such as CodeBLEU~\cite{ren2020codebleu}, which depend on human-written reference implementations, LLM-as-a-Judge leverages the generative and evaluative capabilities of LLMs themselves to directly assess code quality, enabling more flexible and scalable evaluation pipelines.